pybricks/pybricks.github.io/learn/flow-basics/waiting-repeating.md

 width="100%"
 %}

-**Challenge #4.1.A: Chicken or the egg** ⸺ Should the straight come first or the turn?
+**Challenge #4.1.A: Chicken or the egg** ⸺ When driving in a square, does it matter if the straight or the turn comes first?
 Will the robot follow a different path if you swap them?
-Draw your prediction on a piece of paper and swap the blocks to test your hypothesis.
+Draw your prediction for both cases on a piece of paper and swap the blocks to test your hypothesis.
 {: .notice--primary}

 **Challenge #4.1.B: Cutting corners** ⸺ Change the square program to drive